sugeerth/BrainModulyzer/README.md

 	pip install decorator>=3.4.0

 **Source Code:**
-In case any of the pre-existing library installation does not work, please download and install the affected libraries from source.
+In case any of the pre-existing library installation does not work, please download and install the affected libraries from source:

-Links to source code for libraries.
-Sometimes the distributions from these commands are not the right versions.
-The links might have changed so be aware of it:

 [Numpy](https://sourceforge.net/projects/numpy/files/NumPy/1.11.0/numpy-1.11.0.tar.gz/download)